paritytech/substrate/frame/contracts/README.md

 be used with other modules that implement accounts based on `Currency`.
 These "smart-contract accounts" have the ability to instantiate smart-contracts and make calls to other contract and non-contract accounts.

-The smart-contract code is stored once in a `code_cache`, and later retrievable via its `code_hash`.
+The smart-contract code is stored once, and later retrievable via its `code_hash`.
-This means that multiple smart-contracts can be instantiated from the same `code_cache`, without replicating the code each time.
+This means that multiple smart-contracts can be instantiated from the same `code`, without replicating the code each time.

 When a smart-contract is called, its associated code is retrieved via the code hash and gets executed.